JasperWH/Ballon-Turret-with-OpenCV/README.md

-# Background:
+# Summary:
+This project demonstrates a non-lethal human-in-the-loop weapon system.
+It is written in C++ for the Rasberry Pi 4B.
+It utilses OpenCV to locate the centre point of a coloured object and a PD control system to move a missile launcher on a turret to track and aim at this object, even if moving.
+While this is beeing processed, multi-threading has been utilsed so the operator can fire the missile launcher when ready.
+If desired this program could be easily expanded to use object recognition as oposed to blocks of colour.

+### Human-in-the-Loop Weapon System:
+These are weapons systems that involve human decision-making at some point in the engagement process, typically, and in this case this means that a human operator must give final approval before a weapon is fired.

+Human in the loop weapons are used to ensure that a weapon is only used in the appropriate circumstances, and to prevent accidental or unintended engagements.
+This concept is used to balance the speed and efficiency of autonomous systems with the accountability and responsibility of human operators.

-## OpenCV:
+### OpenCV:
 OpenCV is an open-source library for computer vision and machine learning.
 It provides a wide range of tools for image and video processing, including feature detection, object detection, and image segmentation.
 It also includes a number of machine learning algorithms for tasks such as classification and regression.
 OpenCV can be used in C++, Python, and Java and runs on a variety of platforms including Windows, Linux, and MacOS.
 It is widely used in both academia and industry for tasks such as image recognition, object tracking, and autonomous navigation.

-## Multi-threading:
+### Multi-threading:
 In C++, multithreading refers to the ability of a program to execute multiple threads, or sequences of instructions, simultaneously.
 This allows a program to perform multiple tasks at the same time, increasing its overall efficiency and responsiveness.
 C++ provides the std::thread class for creating and managing threads.
 The std::thread class provides a constructor that takes a function or callable object, which is executed as a separate thread when the thread object is created.

-## Human-in-the-Loop Weapon System:
-These are weapons systems that involve human decision-making at some point in the engagement process, typically, and in this case this means that a human operator must give final approval before a weapon is fired.

-Human in the loop weapons are used to ensure that a weapon is only used in the appropriate circumstances, and to prevent accidental or unintended engagements.
-This concept is used to balance the speed and efficiency of autonomous systems with the accountability and responsibility of human operators.

-## PID Control System:
+### PD Control System:
-A PID (Proportional-Integral-Derivative) control system is a control loop feedback mechanism that is widely used in industrial control systems and other applications that require continuously modulated control.
+A PD (Proportional-Derivative) control system is a simpilfied version of the PID (Proportional-Integral-Derivative) control system which is a control loop feedback mechanism that is widely used in industrial control systems and other applications that require continuously modulated control.

-A PID controller continuously calculates an error value as the difference between a desired setpoint and a measured process variable, and applies a correction based on proportional, integral, and derivative terms.
+A PD controller continuously calculates an error value as the difference between a desired setpoint and a measured process variable, and applies a correction based on proportional and derivative terms.
 These terms are used to adjust the control output in order to bring the process variable as close as possible to the setpoint.

 The proportional term (P) of the controller adjusts the control output in proportion to the error, which helps to bring the process variable closer to the setpoint.
-The integral term (I) of the controller helps to eliminate the residual error by accumulating the error over time and adjusting the control output accordingly.
 The derivative term (D) of the controller anticipates future errors by measuring the rate of change of the error and adjusting the control output accordingly.

 # Implementation: